wmeints/conversational/README.md

 started with using Large Language Models.

 - Discover how to change the style and structure of the model output
-- Learn how to modify the base instructions for the model
 - Use few-shot learning to help improve model performance
-- Include external data to get better answers from the model

 ## Getting started